Michael Foster (Tolkien scholar)

-Michael Foster (born 1947), known as Mike Foster, is an emeritus professor of English, and a Tolkien scholar.
+Michael Foster (December 28, 1946 - April 12, 2023), known as Mike Foster, was an emeritus professor of English and a Tolkien scholar.
 In 1978 he pioneered the teaching of Tolkien studies at university level.

 Biography

+Early life and education

-Michael Alan Foster was educated at Spalding High School.
-He obtained his first degree in Arts at Marquette University in 1968, and that year became a teacher at Spalding High School.
+Michael Alan Foster was born in Peoria, Illinois to Shirley Jane Hopkins and Claude Swadley Foster on 28 December 1946.
+He was educated at St Bernard's School and Spalding High School, Peoria, Illinois.
+He obtained his first degree in English and Journalism at Marquette University in 1968; while there his feature writing won the 1967 William Randolph Hearst Foundation Award.
+That year he became a teacher at Spalding High School.
 He then took a Master's degree at Marquette.

+Career

-In 1971 he joined the staff of the English department of Illinois Central College in Peoria, Illinois, eventually becoming a professor there.
+In 1971, Foster joined the staff of the English department of Illinois Central College in Peoria, eventually becoming a professor there.
 In addition, he worked as a journalist for the Peoria Journal Star.
+He taught at Illinois Central College until he retired in 2005.

+Personal life

+On 14 June 1969, Foster married Joanne Weslowski in Milwaukee, Wisconsin.
+They had two daughters.
+He died in Peoria on 12 April 2023.

+Fantasy and Tolkien studies

-He taught there until he retired in 2005.
-While at Illinois Central College he taught fantasy literature from 1974, and a special studies course focusing entirely on J. R. R. Tolkien from 1978.
+While at Illinois Central College, Foster taught fantasy literature from 1974, and a special studies course focusing entirely on J. R. R. Tolkien from 1978.
 This represented what in the context of sceptical attitudes was "a rare success" in the early history of Tolkien research; Foster later documented his teaching approach on the course in "an appropriately anecdotal piece".

-Foster has published many papers and book reviews on English fantasy literature, including on the Inklings Tolkien and his Oxford friend C. S. Lewis, as well as on J. M. Barrie and G. K. Chesterton.
+Foster has published many papers and book reviews on English fantasy literature, including on the Inklings Tolkien, C. S. Lewis, and George Sayer, as well as on J. M. Barrie and G. K. Chesterton.

-Foster is a known Tolkien scholar; the Washington Post described him as "somewhat of an authority on all things Tolkien".
+Foster was a known Tolkien scholar; the Washington Post described him as "somewhat of an authority on all things Tolkien".
 In 1995 he became the North American representative of The Tolkien Society.
-He is on the Mythopoeic Society's Inklings scholarship committee.
+He was on the Mythopoeic Society's Inklings scholarship committee.
+The Illinois Community College Journalism Association's top award, The Mike Foster General Excellence Award, is named in his honor.